 Chrysler and ADULT’s collaboration didn’t end with the forthcoming album, either.
-When they realized they would be at Moogfest 2016 (ADULT to perform, and Chrysler to hold theremin workshops), ADULT decided to invite Chrysler to play with them.
+When they realised they would be at Moogfest 2016 (ADULT to perform, and Chrysler to hold theremin workshops), ADULT decided to invite Chrysler to play with them.
 But this was no ordinary musical performance.
 Kuperus and Miller had recently shot a trilogy of surreal horror films, The Three Grace(s), which they screened at the Carolina Theatre in Durham.

 True to the silent cinema origins of ADULT’s films, the three improvised a score for the screening.
 Situated at the front of the cinema on either side of the seats, the three crafted an abstract electronic soundtrack that would not sound like the spooky theremin film soundtracks of old.

 “I mostly improvised, and I felt so comfortable with ADULT because I knew them,” says Chrysler.
 “I think it’s every thereminist’s dream to play in a hall or something.
 It’s very cliche but it can be embraced if you go beyond it.
 I did a lot of looping, creating clusters.
 This is something that really takes practice so you can listen and respond to each other.”